-The World Federation of Exchanges (WFE) has two categories of professional relations with exchanges, in the following order: Affiliate and then Member.
+The World Federation of Exchanges (WFE) which represents exchanges and CCPs, has two categories of professional relations: Affiliate and then Member.
 The typical membership track involves becoming an Affiliate before moving to Membership.

 - Exchanges or CCPs/CSDs that are significant in their market of operation;

 - Whose regulator is a member of IOSCO; and

 - Who intend to become members in due course

 Many newer, smaller, regulated exchanges choose to become Affiliate markets.
 The WFE requires that the regulatory authority of the applicant is a member of IOSCO.
 Affiliate status does not automatically imply fulfilment of WFE membership criteria and, unlike membership, is not subject to peer review.